StevenGabule/laravel_simple_chart/readme.md

-Simple and straightforward learning in chartJS using Vue component and laravelPHP
+<h1>Simple and straightforward learning in chartJS using Vue component and laravelPHP</h1>